A Beginner’s Guide to know about Smart Contracts

 The potential of smart contracts cannot be limited.
 They can be used for small regular agreements as well as contracts for governments and enterprises too.
 They allow traders and buyers to track their purchase back in the supply chain which increases trust.

 While third-parties like lawyers, government bodies etc. make a hole in our pockets in the form of fees for making agreements; smart contracts save this money by eliminating the need for such intermediaries.
-When it comes to using smart contracts, all we need to do is check the code before the execution, everything after that will be done in an electronic way.
+When it comes to using them, all we need to do is check the code before the execution, everything after that will be done in an electronic way.
 Smart contracts provide us with an opportunity to make our routine transactions and processes more streamlined and automated.

 The base of smart contracts are interfaces, business rules, and data.
 With evolving technology, smart contracts will also need to be updated for eliminating any compatibility issues with operating systems and perform their directed functions correctly.
-While smart contracts are still in their developing phase, they might face certain vulnerability attacks.
+While these are still in their developing phase, they might face certain vulnerability attacks.
 In order to make smart contracts a part of our day to day life, both, cybersecurity practices as well as the platforms to create smart contracts need to be updated from time to time.